-How Often Should You Water Sansevieria?
+How Often Should You Water In Sansevieria Care?

-Be cautious when watering, especially during the winter, better to err on the dry side.
+TIPS: Better to err on the dry side.
 Watering is usually a matter of personal judgment.
 I water my snake plants whenever they seem to need it, about every 2-3 weeks.
-Few plants should be kept constantly wet, fewer should ever be allowed to suffer from lack of moisture.
+I always allow the plant root area and soil dry between watering, before watering again.

-Sansevieria – One Tough Houseplant
+The Snake – One Tough Indoor Plant

 Plants as with fashion seem to come and go and come back again.
 Over the last few years Sansevieria started to make somewhat of a comeback.

 No discussion on hardy houseplants would be complete without some comments on the Sansevieria or viper’s bowstring hemp.